sharduul/chalk/_drafts/2019-10-11-how-much-I-spend-per-month.md

 {% include image.html path="posts/finance/money.jpg" path-detail="posts/finance/money.jpg" alt="Make Passive Income" %}

 This is not usual to me.
-I am the most shy person in any room that you see me in.
-But, this is slowly becoming one of those topics I am slowly opening up on.
+I am the shyest person in any room that you see me in.
+But, this is slowly becoming one of those topics I am slowly opening upon.
 Mostly, because a lot of you have been asking me about it.

 <!-- <internal link here> -->
 Very recently, I declared my passive income strategy - you can read about it here.
-And now, everyone wants to kow how much of that I actually spend.
+And now, everyone wants to know how much of that I actually spend.

 This post is going to reveal my darkest secrets and guilty pleasures.
 More importantly, this post is much more than that - it is packed with a lot of tips and tricks on budgeting, managing finances, and frugality.
 So don't miss a single line below this one.